-E-mail.
+E-mail

-Pupils may only use approved e-mail accounts on the school system or a secure APP.
-E.g. Tocomail.
+Pupils may only use approved e-mail accounts on the school system.

-Pupils must immediately tell a teacher if they receive an offensive e-mail and this will be addressed immediately.
+Pupils must immediately tell a teacher if they receive offensive e-mail.

 Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission.